MicrosoftDocs/power-automate-docs/articles/regions-overview.md

 - Currently not available in the **India** or **United States (Early Access)** regions.
 - Currently supported in the default environment.
 They are not supported in custom environments.

-### Question: Where exactly are the datacenters located?
+### Question: Where exactly are the data centers located?

-Microsoft does not publicly advertise all datacenters, but the [Office 365 datacenter map](http://o365datacentermap.azurewebsites.net/) provides more information.
+Microsoft does not publicly advertise all data centers, but the [Office 365 data center map](http://o365datacentermap.azurewebsites.net/) provides more information.

 ### Question: Is Microsoft Flow available in national clouds?